Norditech-AB/Incredible-API-Cookbook/01-getting-started/README.md

 - Check your internet connection
 - Verify API key is valid
 - Try again in a few minutes

-### Integration Errors (File 6)

-- Gmail: Connect Gmail integration in your dashboard
-- Perplexity: Add Perplexity API key in your dashboard

 ## 📚 API Response Formats